sanjeev-kumar-m/FastLogger/README.md

 # FastLogger
 Ultra fast logger written in C++20 using Template Meta Programming.

-Caution: This logger hasn't been used in the production code, only tested by logging few patterns and types.
-If you want to use this, you might need fix few things, but idea can be used to achieve really low latency.
+Note: This logger has not been used in production.
+If you intend to use it, you may need to adapt certain parts.
+However, the core idea demonstrates a viable approach for achieving ultra-low latency logging.